rad-a/HTML-CSS-coderefactor/README.md

 The CSS was reordered to follow a sequential order in combination with the HTML code.

-With the code refactoring complete, the client's site is better equipped for search engines and accessibility.
+With the code refactoring complete, the client's site is better equipped for search engines and is closer to meeting accessibility.